itversity/data-engineering-courses/docs/003 Getting Started with SQL Revision for Data Engineering.md

+# Getting Started with SQL Revision for Data Engineering

 * Introduction to SQL Revision for Data Engineering
 * Overview of Application Architecture and RDBMS
 * Overview of Database Technologies and relevance of SQL